cugos/cugos.github.com/2016-spring-fling/index.md

 **Sponsors**: Want to support this event?
 Email [hello@cugos.org](mailto:hello@cugos.org) for information about how to get involved.

 **Schedule**: In the morning we have 20 minute talks and 10 minute lightening talks.
 The afternoon will have a number of workshops for beginner and advanced users.
 While we get the schedule put together, take a look at the [2015 Spring Fling schedule](/2015-spring-fling) for a peak into what the day will look like.

+**Parking**: Parking on campus is limited.
+Check out the [UW parking page](https://www.washington.edu/facilities/transportation/parking-daily-visitor) for more information.

+**Contact**: Send us a message [hello@cugos.org](mailto:hello@cugos.org) to get in touch.

 ![wahoo](/image/2016springfling/double.jpg)